davidmurdoch/shopify-theme-sync/README.md

 Shopify Theme Sync for node (v 0.0.4)
 ==================

-A tool to automatically sync themes from your local file system to your hosted Shopify shops.
+A command line tool to monitor and sync themes from your local file system to your hosted Shopify shops.

-**I've used this tool for about 30 hours now and only had to restart the process once.
-However, it is still under development and may not be entirely stable.
-Use at your own peril.**

 ## Install and Configuration